cblant20/DataScienceAPIDocumentation/JobTitle.md

-b title classification service is available for use outside the firewall.
+The job title classification service is available for use outside the firewall.
 You will need to reach out to APIandAuthDevelopment for credentials in order to use it, and further instructions for setup can be found in this document.

 I don’t have a link to online documentation yet, but will pass that along when it becomes available.
 For the time being, brief documentation is below:

 Production link: https://api.careerbuilder.com/core/classifier/jobtitle

 Test link: https://wwwtest.api.careerbuilder.com/core/classifier/jobtitle

 HTTP method: GET or POST